Home » Tournaments » Types of Poker Tournaments Other Than Texas Hold’em and Omaha

 • Another round of betting takes place.

-• The best five-card hand wins.
+• The best five-card hand wins the day.

 Lowball

 The basics of these draw games remain the same, complete with antes and betting order.
 Each player receives five cards face down after the initial betting round, and they can then draw up to four cards.
 The primary difference between A-5 and 2-7 is the hand rankings.
-The best A-5 hand is, obviously, 5-4-3-2-A, and the best 2-7 hand is 7-5-4-3-2 and aces do not qualify as low cards.
+The best A-5 hand is, obviously, 5-4-3-2-A, and the best 2-7 hand is 7-5-4-3-2.
+Aces do not qualify as low cards.
 Triple Draw allows for three rounds of discarding and drawing cards, with betting rounds to accompany them.

 Playing cards and red, green, white, and blue casino chips on a poker table with the word ANTE.